 The Patriots are the reigning Super Bowl champions.
 Did they cheat their way to another Super Bowl title?
-Maybe, but unless they were paying Pete Carroll to call the opposite call that EVERY OTHER HUMAN BEING would have called, they probably beat the Seahawks fair and square.
+Maybe, but unless they were paying Pete Carroll to call the opposite call that every other person who’s ever watched a football game would have called, they probably beat the Seahawks fair and square.
 Probably.
-If Belichick had paid or brainwashed Carroll, would anyone be surprised?

 The Steelers are coming off a surprising 11-5 season.
-A definite improvement over back-to-back 8-8 seasons, but still a disappointing ending (losing a playoff game to the Ravens at home is the stuff of nightmares.)
+A definite improvement over back-to-back 8-8 seasons, but still a disappointing ending.
+Losing a playoff game to the Ravens at home is the stuff of nightmares for most Steelers fans.

 How the Steelers can win this game: